 Without adequate water and humidity, plants can die or become stunted.
 Plants lacking water will stress, and stressed plants will be a welcome beacon for pests and diseases.

-Plants require specific nutrients from the soil, and if those nutrients are not available, it can cause stunted growth and stress.
+Plants require specific nutrients from the soil, which can cause stunted growth and stress if they are unavailable.

 Fast-growing Vegetables for Impatient Gardeners

 Here is an extensive list of fast-growing vegetables you can add to your vegetable plot for quick harvests in under 60 days.

 Stay organized and have the best gardening season ever with our Ultimate garden planner.

 With 39 pages of planning and organizing and the ability to customize your planner with the pages you need, you won’t need another planner for the rest of your gardening life!